Discussing Race and Privilege: A Series of Conversations

 The plan is to continue these discussions over the next year, approximately every 6-8 weeks.
 The content will follow the stages of white identity development described by Janet E. Helms in her work on developing an anti-racist identity.
 We will also include discussion of our own Smith experiences and the current conditions at the college at the appropriate time.
 Your input and suggestions for materials and topics are encouraged!
 We want to offer a variety of articles, podcasts, videos – that can easily be consumed between meetings.

-March 30, 2021 (7pm via Zoom) The recent NYT article discussing incidents and developments at Smith “Inside a Battle Over Race, Class and Power at Smith College” provides the catalyst for this conversation.
+March 30, 2021 The recent NYT article discussing incidents and developments at Smith “Inside a Battle Over Race, Class and Power at Smith College” provided the catalyst for this conversation.
 Suggested background materials include videos and podcasts and press coverage related to the very public termination of Jodi Shaw whose YouTube video about her concerns about the focus of the college on issues of race have also captured considerable attention.

-In advance of the discussion, please download the materials list which includes download links: March 30 Materials List.
-This material represents a variety of viewpoints, some of which may be offensive or controversial.
-We will observe our ground rules for respectful group interaction based on Parker Palmer’s Circle of Trust.
+Materials represent a variety of viewpoints, some of which may be offensive or controversial.
+We observe our ground rules for respectful group interaction based on Parker Palmer’s Circle of Trust.

-February 10, 2021 We’ll focus this conversation on actions and solutions.
+February 10, 2021 We focused this conversation on actions and solutions.
 Our suggested readings and materials include work by Smith visiting professor Loretta Ross, authors Ta-Nehisi Coates, Ibrahim X. Kendi and others.

 June 23, 2020 We considered the history of Black people in the US, from slavery to the present day.
 We’ll begin talking about white privilege and how systemic racism is present in our lives.